Incorporating Arbitrary Matrix Group Equivariance into KANs: EKAN Layer

 The coefficients of each term in $\{v_{m, b}\}_{b=0}^{G+k}$ are equal:

 Flattening the linear weight blocks $\{W_b\}_{b=0}^{G+k}$ into vectors, we obtain:

 where $\rho_{go, i} = \rho_{go} \otimes \rho_i^*$ is the group representation of $U_{go} \otimes U_i^*$.
-We use the same method as EMLP \citep{finzi2021practical} to solve for the equivariant basis $Q$ and equivariant projector $P=QQ^\top$ of $\mathrm{vec}(W_b)$.
-Similar to the transition from \Eqref{eq:emlp1} to \Eqref{eq:emlp2}, we decompose the group representation $\rho_{go, i}(g)$ into discrete and infinitesimal generators to obtain the following constraint:
+We use the same method as EMLP \cite{finzi2021practical} to solve for the equivariant basis $Q$ and equivariant projector $P=QQ^\top$ of $\mathrm{vec}(W_b)$.
+Similar to the transition from \cref{eq:emlp1} to \cref{eq:emlp2} (in \cref{sec:emlp}), we decompose the group representation $\rho_{go, i}(g)$ into discrete and infinitesimal generators to obtain the following constraint:

 Note that the equivariant linear weight blocks $\{W_b\}_{b=0}^{G+k}$ lie in the same subspace, which corresponds to the nullspace of the coefficient matrix $C$.
 We can obtain it via SVD.